Table Bluff Light: History

 In 1953 the rotating 4th order lens was removed and a fixed 3½ order lens installed.
 The 4th order optic was shipped to the Point Loma Light in San Diego which is operated as a museum by the National Park Service.
 The fog signal was discontinued the same year and the station automated.
-In 1975 the light was discontinued and the property transferred to GSA and sold.
+In 1975 the light was discontinued and the property transferred to the US government General Services Administration and sold.
 The 2½ order lens was shipped to the Smithsonian.

-The lighthouse tower was cut in two and moved to Woodley Island Marina in Eureka in 1987.
+The lighthouse tower was cut in two and moved to Woodley Island Marina in Eureka, California, in 1987.
 The lens in it now is not the original.